Why does my weight fluctuate so much?

 Next review

 Most people gauge their weight by stepping on the scale.
 While scales are easy to use and widely available, they don’t always tell the full story.
-If you’ve ever weighed yourself daily to track your progress and felt frustrated by the numbers going up and down like a yo-yo, you’re not alone- and you’re completely normal.
+If you’ve ever weighed yourself daily to track your progress and felt frustrated by the numbers going up and down like a yo-yo, you’re not alone.
+It’s completely normal.
+This blog helps you understand why this happens.

 Have you ever eaten well, stayed hydrated, exercised consistently and still seen a weight increase?
 That’s because the scale isn’t showing the whole picture.

-Weight is influenced by many factors beyond fat loss, including water retention, food and drink intake, digestion, bowel movements, muscle gain, hydration levels, sleep, stress, and medications.
+Weight is influenced by many factors beyond fat loss, including water retention, food and drink intake, digestion, bowel movements, muscle gain, hydration levels, sleep, stress and medication.
 These fluctuations are a normal part of the body’s day-to-day processes.

 That’s why expecting the scale to go down every single week (especially when you're actively trying to lose weight) is unrealistic.
-Overtime, your overall trend may decline, but individual data points can vary significantly.
-What matters most is staying consistent with your positive habits.
+Over time, your overall weight loss may decline, but individual days can vary significantly.
+What matters most is staying consistent with positive habits, over a long period of time.
 Long-term behaviour change is what drives meaningful results.

 Instead of focusing solely on the scale, direct your energy toward the things you can control: drinking plenty of fluids (2–3 litres per day), eating enough fibre to support digestion, managing stress, and getting quality rest.
 These habits support your overall well-being and weight management.

 Finally, remember fluctuations are normal.
-Weigh your self once per week under consistent conditions and look at the broader trend.
+Weigh yourself once per week under consistent conditions and look at the broader trend.
 Avoid placing too much importance on daily or weekly shifts.
 Trust the process and stay consistent.
+Contact our expert clinical team at Phlo Clinic with any questions you might have about weight fluctuations, we’re here to help every step of the way.

 Need additional help with weight loss?